huangxin0221/X-LDRRshiny/README.md

 So far, it supports Mac and Linux only.
-# X-LD-Plus Shiny
+# X-LDR Shiny
-The core algorithm of X-LD-Plus is implemented in C and C++ and combined with Rshiny to build interactive web apps straight from R.
+The core algorithm of X-LDR is implemented in C and C++ and combined with Rshiny to build interactive web apps straight from R.
-You can easily deploy X-LD-Plus directly at you PC/sever by running the following commands in RStudio/R.
+You can easily deploy X-LDR directly at you PC/sever by running the following commands in RStudio/R.
 ## Quick Start Guide
-### Run the commands below to initialize X-LD Shiny.
+### Run the commands below to initialize X-LDR Shiny.
 ~~~
 # This is an R console
 # 1. First, make sure the following R packages are installed before running
 install.packages(c("shiny","bsplus","ggplot2","reshape2","zip","data.table"))
 # 2. Then, you can run it directly at you RStudio, if you have shiny package installed.
 library(shiny)
-runGitHub("X-LD-PlusRshiny", "huangxin0221")
+runGitHub("X-LDRRshiny", "huangxin0221")
 ~~~
 ### Other ways to initialize X-LD Shiny.
 Normally for most of the users working with **MacOS/Unbuntu etc.**, there should be a window or browser tab pops up, X-LD is then ready for the analysis.